dsteyn44/kingsofasgard-ms1/README.md

 - Essentially a gallery with pictures from the band, their travels and fans.

 Fail- page
-- This page is to
+- This page is to infomr the user that they have reached a

 #### Features Left to Implement